pdgilbert/eg_stm_hal/README.md

 The openocd  command above uses `INTERFACE` and `PROC` environment variables that indicate the ST-Link version and the development board MCU family respectively.
-(The PROC will be similar to the MCU setting, unfortunately they are not exactly the same.)
+(The PROC will be similar to the HAL and MCU setting, unfortunately they are not exactly the same.)
 Typical specification for a bluepill development board and ST-Link dongle would be

 ```